 (1) Every person propelling a vehicle by human power has all of the rights and all of the duties applicable to the driver of any other vehicle.

 Roadways are for the use of all vehicles.

 Sidewalks are intended for the use of pedestrians.

 There is no state statute requiring a cyclist to be off the roadway and to use a paved shoulder, a paved sidewalk or a bicycle path.

 There is no state statute prohibiting their use by bicyclists.
 In some circumstances, a cyclist may choose to use them.
 Some believe cyclists should not use the roadways due to their own safety.
 That shows a lack of understanding safe cycling practices by experienced and educated cyclists and the statistics about cycling crashes, deaths and injuries.
-There are hazards associated with the use of sidewalks and side-paths that cyclists should understand, but that is not the purpose of this site.
+There are hazards associated with the use of sidewalks and side-paths that cyclists should understand.

 There are many examples of local ordinances that prohibit bicyclists from using sidewalks.
 That is permitted by the provisions in the Florida Statutes that give local authorities the powers to regulate certain matters, among them, the regulation of the operation of bicycles.